errordeveloper/prom-nodejs-demo/README.md

 cat index.js
 ```

-We've added a counter for vistors who hit `/`, and we can view it at `/hits`.
+We've added a counter for visitors who hit `/`, and we can view it at `/hits`.
 Awesome!

 Deploy it to Kubernetes and keep draft running
 ```